Before iPods there were boomboxes. Before boomboxes, there were stereo radios. Precursors to phonographs were Victrolas.

-The Spanish sailors brought canaries to Europe in the 1600s and the (the canaries) became a mark of high-fashion.
+The Spanish sailors brought canaries to Europe in the 1600s and (the canaries) became a mark of high fashion.
 Spanish and English kings had reading courts that they liked to have the birds perform at.

 Those intrapreneurial monks bred them and sold only the males (the ones that sing) which kept supply down and prices up.

 In England originally only rich people owned canaries but they were so easy to breed they became a popular commoner’s pet.
 They’ve been known to live for from 10 to 15 years.

 In our post about birds that work for money, canaries were popular with coal miners.
 They were the original first responders and would give their lives to warn the miners that noxious gas was escaping.

 Generally, male Canaries are the singers.
 That said, female Canaries are capable of singing very well, and even though females are not able to make the unique chirping sounds of the males they will on occasion learn to mimic the males and it’s sometimes hard to distinguish between the two.